felixlmqrz/smart-water-flow-monitor/README.md

 - Wi-Fi TCP/IP connection
 - MQTT protocol for data transmission
-- Tested with public broker: `iot.eclipse.org` (port 1883)
+- Tested with public broker: `mqtt.eclipseprojects.io` (port 1883)
+- Local testing also done using Mosquitto

 ## Getting Started

+1. Clone this repository.
-1. Upload the code with Arduino IDE.
+2. Open `main.ino` using the Arduino IDE.
+3. Configure your Wi-Fi credentials and MQTT broker address in the code.
-2. Connect the sensor to GPIO 27 and LED to GPIO 17 (default).
+4. Connect the **YF-S201 sensor** to GPIO 27 and **LED** to GPIO 17 (default).
-3. Configure Wi-Fi and MQTT broker in the code.
+5. Upload the code to your ESP32 board.
-4. Monitor flow and send limit via MQTT.
+6. Monitor published flow data and send limit values via MQTT.

 ## License